Author A.S. Byatt, who wrote best-seller 'Possession' and had a beetle named after her, dies at 87

 Byatt's literary agent, Zoe Waldie, said the author “held readers spellbound” with writing that was “multi-layered, endlessly varied and deeply intellectual, threaded through with myths and metaphysics."

-Clara Farmer, Byatt’s publisher at Chatto & Windus, said the author’s books were “the most wonderful jewel-boxes of stories and ideas.”
+Clara Farmer, Byatt’s publisher at Chatto & Windus — part of Penguin Random House — said the author’s books were “the most wonderful jewel-boxes of stories and ideas.”

 “We mourn her loss, but it’s a comfort to know that her penetrating works will dazzle, shine and refract in the minds of readers for generations to come,” Farmer said.

-Born Antonia Drabble in Sheffield, northern England, in 1936 – her sister is novelist Margaret Drabble – Byatt grew up in a Quaker family, attended Cambridge University and worked as a university lecturer
+Born Antonia Susan Drabble in Sheffield, northern England, in 1936 – her sister is novelist Margaret Drabble – Byatt grew up in a Quaker family, attended Cambridge University and worked for a time as a university lecturer.

 She married economist Ian Byatt in 1959 and they had a daughter and a son before divorcing.
 In 1972, her 11-year-old son, Charles, was struck and killed by a car while walking home from school.